grafana/postman-to-k6/README.md

 ## Credits

-Thanks to [borjacampina](https://github.com/borjacampina) for creating this tool.
+Thanks to [bookmoons](https://github.com/bookmoons) for creating this tool.
+Also, thanks to [borjacampina](https://github.com/borjacampina) for creating the original incarnation of the tool.